 Lyft passengers, however, have been tipping drivers from day one.
 I get, on average, about $100 per week in tips, or about an extra $2 per hour.
 Getting an Uber passenger to tip is akin to squeezing blood out of a turnip.
 It’s very difficult primarily because they have not become accustomed to adding tips through the Uber app.

 I like to get tips.
 They cheer me up.
 I am constantly looking at my earnings to see how much extra I made in tips, and it’s fun.

 Uber is definitely the big dog when it comes to rideshare driving.
 As the big dog, they have garnered substantial negative press for, among other things, their corporate culture and aggressive policies.

 For many passengers and drivers, this does not mean anything.
 In San Francisco however, there are many passengers and drivers for whom how Uber conducts business impacts their decisions.

 For this reason, I do feel better when I drive for Lyft.
 They don’t do everything to my liking.
 I have had many disagreements with Lyft over things like referral bonuses and cancellation fees.
 But they did throw me a big fancy dinner back in December, and they did give me these really cool socks!

-Do you prefer Lyft to Uber, like Jay?
+Do you prefer Lyft vs Uber, like Jay?
 If not, stick around for Wednesday’s article, where Christian breaks down why he likes Uber more than Lyft!